Skip to Site Header Skip to Main Content Skip to Footer

 Sleep Hygiene Improvements

-Sleep hygiene practices can play a crucial role in enhancing sleep quality.
-Establishing a consistent sleep schedule aids in regulating the body’s internal clock and promoting better sleep quality.
+These practices can play a crucial role in enhancing sleep quality.
+Establishing a consistent sleep schedule aids in regulating the body’s internal clock and promoting better sleep.
 Creating a calming bedtime routine with relaxing activities can ease the transition to sleep and improve overall sleep hygiene.

 As discussed previously, reducing your exposure to screens before bedtime can help improve a good night's sleep.
 This can include adding blackout curtains or sleep masks, too.